top of page

 Not everything needs to be down on the ground.
 Think about going around your garden and being able to touch some of your plants without kneeling down, for example.

-Choose flowers carefully.
+Choose your garden plants carefully.
 Plant the shorter ones closest to the border and progressively the taller ones behind those.
 Mix the heights so that you have peaks and valleys.
 Lupins, cotton candy grass, rhododendrons, alliums are all tall and you can mix them with smaller sized stock, pelargoniums, cosmos and echinaceas.

 8. Planters